Notices to Prospective Buyers

 Please note that any cheque returned unpaid by the bank, whether re-presented or not, will incur a charge of £25 which will be billed to the originator of the cheque.

 13. A Buyer’s premium is payable Buyer or his/her agent for each lot purchased, at the same time as, and in addition to, the contractual deposit.
 This can be paid separately or added to the deposit.
 In addition, some lots may have additional/supplementary administration charges applicable that are payable on the day of sale.
 All of these are outlined in the legal pack and interested parties.

 14. Keys will not be released on any property until completion has taken place.
-Should keys be required before the agreed completion date, then the buyer will have to arrange the usual key undertaking via their own solicitor, or alternatively, effect the completion early.
+Should keys be required before the agreed completion date, then the buyer will have to arrange the usual key undertaking via their own solicitor, or alternatively, affect the completion early.

 We hope that we have covered all the aspects usually encountered; however, the Auction Department will be pleased to assist with any other queries you may have.